Nsustain/nsustain.com/README.md

 Nsustain is not a work of few men and women.
-Instead, it's built on top of the shoulders of giants.
-We would never have been able to create Nsustain, were it not for these phenomenal open-source projects.
+Instead, it's built on top of the shoulders of open-source giants.
+We'd never have been able to create Nsustain, were it not for these wonderful open-source projects.
-We cincerely thank everyone who made
+We sincerely thank everyone who made it possible for us to bring Nsustain into existence.
-Nsustain possible.

 | Project | Link |
 | ------- | ----------- |